-The Regional RPS at 35% scenarios gradually reduce emissions, while the Maximum Carbon Reduction scenario dramatically reduces emission as existing coal and inefficient gas plants are retired post-2025.
+The Carbon Cost Risk and RPS at 35% scenarios gradually reduce emissions, while the Maximum Carbon Reduction scenario dramatically reduces emission as existing coal and inefficient gas plants are retired post-2025.
 The difference in timing results in large differences in the cumulative carbon emissions reductions for these policies.
 All scenarios show gradually increasing emissions beginning around 2028 as the amount of annual conservation development slows due to the completion of cost-effective and achievable retrofits.
 This lower level of conservation no longer offsets regional load growth, leading to the increased use of CO2 emitting generation.

-Figure 15 - 13 shows the cumulative reduction in carbon emissions from 2016 through 2035 for the carbon reduction policy scenarios compared to the Existing Policy scenario.
+Figure 15 - 12 shows the cumulative reduction in carbon emissions for the carbon reduction policy scenarios compared to the Existing Policy scenario.

-Figure 15 - 13: Cumulative 2016 to 2035 Carbon Emissions Reductions for Carbon Policy Scenarios
+Figure 15 - 12: Cumulative 2016 to 2035 Carbon Emissions Reductions for Carbon Policy Scenarios

-A comparison of Figure 15 - 12 with Figure 15 - 13 shows that the policy options that produce the lowest emission rate in 2035 do not necessarily result in the largest cumulative emissions reductions over the planning period.
-For example, the Social Cost of Carbon scenario results in higher emission levels in 2035 than the Maximum Carbon Reduction - Existing Technology scenario.
-However, the Social Cost of Carbon scenario produces much larger cumulative reductions over the entire planning period.
+A comparison of Figure 15 - 11 and Figure 15 - 12 shows that the largest cumulative emissions reductions do not necessarily result from policy options that produce the lowest emission rate in 2035.
+For example, both social cost of carbon scenarios result in higher emission levels in 2035 than the Maximum Carbon Reduction - Existing Technology scenario.
+However, both social cost of carbon scenarios over the entire planning period.

-The differences in cumulative emissions across these policy options are largely an artifact of the scenario modeling assumptions, which assumes immediate imposition of the social cost of carbon.
+It should be noted, that the differences in cumulative emissions across these policy options are largely an artifact of the scenario modeling assumptions, which assume immediate imposition of the social cost of carbon.
 It is unlikely that such large carbon damage cost would or could be imposed in a single step without serious economic disruption.
-Therefore, the cumulative carbon emission reductions from the implementation of a carbon pricing policy which phases in carbon cost over time are likely more representative of the actual impacts of imposing a carbon price based on the social cost of carbon.
+Therefore, the cumulative carbon emission reductions from the implementation of a carbon pricing policy which phases in carbon cost over time, similar to the Carbon Cost Risk scenario, are likely more representative of the actual impacts of imposing a carbon price based on the social cost of carbon.

-Table 15 - 7 shows cumulative emissions reduction in carbon from the Existing Policy for the six carbon reduction policy options.
-This table also shows the total difference in incremental present value system cost and present value system cost per metric ton of carbon dioxide emission reduction.
-All cost are net of carbon revenues.
-As can be seen from Figure 15 - 12, the Retire Coal w/SCC MidRange & No New Gas scenario has the lowest average annual carbon emissions from the regional power system in 2035, but as shown in Table 15-7 this resource strategy also has a significantly higher total average system cost (\$34 billion) and cost per unit of carbon dioxide reduction (\$170/metric ton).
+Table 15 - 7 shows cumulative emissions reduction in carbon from the Existing Policy for the five carbon reduction policy options and the incremental system cost net of carbon tax revenues.
+Table 15 - 7 reveals that three carbon pricing policies have roughly comparable cost per unit of carbon dioxide emission reduction, ranging from \$2 to \$4 per metric ton.
+The Maximum Carbon Reduction - Existing Technology scenario, as can be seen from Figure 15 - 11, results in the lowest average annual carbon emissions from the regional power system by 2035, but also has a significantly higher average system cost and cost per unit of carbon dioxide reduction (\$90/metric ton).

 It should be noted that the direct cost of the resource strategies shown for the three carbon-pricing policies are likely understated.
-This is because all of three scenarios, but especially the social cost of carbon scenarios, result in immediate and significant reductions in the dispatch of the region's existing coal-fired generation in the model.
+This is because all of three scenarios, but especially the two social cost of carbon scenarios, result in immediate and significant reductions in the dispatch of the region's existing coal-fired generation in the model.
 In practice, at such reduced levels of dispatch, most or all of these plants would likely be retired as uneconomic.
-As a result, the actual direct cost of carbon reduction under these scenarios would probably be closer to the Retire Coal scenario.
+As a result, the actual direct cost of carbon reduction under these scenarios would probably be closer to the Maximum Carbon Reduction - Existing Technology scenario.

-Table 15 - 7: Average Cumulative Emissions Reductions and Present Value Cost of Alternative Carbon Emissions Reduction Policies without Carbon Damage Compared to Existing Policy Scenario
+Table 15 - 7: Average Cumulative Emissions Reductions and Present Value Cost of Alternative Carbon Emissions Reduction Policies Compared to Existing Policy Scenario